-17.16 = Enhance the global partnership complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and achievement of the sustainable development goals in all countries, in particular developing countries.
+17.16 Enhance the Global Partnership for Sustainable Development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the Sustainable Development Goals in all countries, in particular developing countries

-10.7.
-SOCIAL - EQUAL OPPORTUNITY
+10.7 SOCIAL - EQUAL OPPORTUNITY

-10.7.1.
-ACHIEVING EQUAL OPPORTUNITY FOR ALL EMPLOYEES
+10.7.1 ACHIEVING EQUAL OPPORTUNITY FOR ALL EMPLOYEES

-Frontken Group is dedicated to achieving equal opportunity for all employees and applicants for employment; including recruitment, training, and promoting any qualified persons in all job titles, and ensure that all other employment related actions are administered without regard to race, color, religion, sex, sexual orientation, age, national origin, disability, etc.
+Frontken Group is dedicated to achieving equal opportunity for all employees and applicants for employment; including recruitment, training, and promoting any qualified persons in all job titles, and ensure that all other employment related actions are administered without regard to race, colour, religion, sex, sexual orientation, age, national origin, disability, etc.

 We are committed to ensure that all promotion and other employment decisions accord with principles of equal employment opportunity.
-We are also committed to ensure that all compensation, benefits, transfers, layoffs, return from layoff, company-sponsored training, education, tuition assistance, and social and recreational programs are administered without regard to race, color, religion, sex, sexual orientation, age, national origin, disability, etc; and all employees and applicants are protected from harassment, threats, coercion, intimidation, interference, and/or discrimination for filing a complaint, assisting in an investigation, or opposing any practice inconsistent with our policy.
+We are also committed to ensure that all compensation, benefits, transfers, layoffs, return from layoff, company-sponsored training, education, tuition assistance, and social and recreational programs are administered without regard to race, colour, religion, sex, sexual orientation, age, national origin, disability, etc; and all employees and applicants are protected from harassment, threats, coercion, intimidation, interference, and/or discrimination for filing a complaint, assisting in an investigation, or opposing any practice inconsistent with our policy.

-10.7.2.
-EQUAL OPPORTUNITY - TARGET DATA INDICATORS
+10.7.2 EQUAL OPPORTUNITY - TARGET DATA INDICATORS